konstantin-brashkin/PostgreSQL_Project_/README.md

 This Query is showing average revenue per rating for all cinemas.
 For example, from this query we can see that the most profitable💸 rating for cinema with id 1 is 'R'!

-### 2. What movies were shown in our cinemas within at least three different cities + the total revenue from those movies?
+### 2. What movies were shown in our cinemas within at least three different cities + the total revenue from those movies❓
 Here are **SQL Query** I wrote to answer this question:

 ```